This Week's Bulletin

 Softball is the most competitive division as it involves the opposing team pitching the ball to the hitting team.
 The league uses a regulation softball which is larger than a baseball and not as hard.
 Pitching is underhand and “windmill” pitching is not allowed.

-Practice: once a week on Friday night, Saturday or Sunday
+Practice: once a week on Saturday or Sunday

 Make-up games: Friday evenings